Saafke/dance-fitness/README.md

 ## 3D Human Body Estimation and Comparison
 This repository contains two major components.

 1. Run five 3D-Human-Pose-Estimation methods on a single, or multiple RGB video(s).
-Render the results - the estimated 3D meshes and 3D skeletons - on top of a white background.
+Render the estimated 3D meshes and 3D skeletons, in a front-view and a side-view (90 degrees rotated about the up-axis), on top of a white background.

 2. Compare two 3D human meshes.
 That is, compare the discrepancies in the angles of the limbs, and visualise the discrepancies on the mesh as shown below.
 The colored mesh is the input mesh, which we compare with a reference mesh.
 ![Comparing 3D meshes](compare_two_humans/output.png)